Some women end up here looking for “let him chase you book”.

-Women are kicking boys’ ass.
-Big time.
-But that comes with huge dating handicap.
-There are now lots more college-educated women in he West than men.
+Women are kicking boys’ asses.
+But that comes with huge dating handicaps.
+There are now more college-educated women in the West than men.

 And that trend is not getting any better.

-And since women, on average, don’t like to “marry down”, that means that they are dating in a market where women prefer to go for the available women.
+And since women, on average, strongly prefer “marrying up”, that means that they are dating in a difficult market.

 Difficult markets get worse with time.

-The more chairs get removed (bachelors who pair up), the higher the percentage of people who don’t find a seat (women staying single).
+But as time goes by and more chairs get removed (bachelors who pair up), the game becomes more and more difficult and the percentage of people who don’t find a seat (women staying single) increases.